akirk/url_cleanser/README.markdown

 ### 0.1.2 (10/06/23)

-* SAFARI: Fixed type in server-side updates file that was preventing Safari from downloading new updates.
+* SAFARI: Fixed typo in server-side updates file that was preventing Safari from downloading new updates.
 No need to manually install the new version--it should kick in on its own.

 ### 0.1.1 (10/06/22)